nginxinc/nginx-gateway-fabric/docs/proposals/data-plane-config.md

 ## Goals

 Define a CRD to dynamically configure various settings for the NKG data plane.
-The only initial option available will be log format.

 ## Non-Goals